 While most welfare benefits, like food stamps or WIC, are not in the form of actual cash payments, Earned Income Credit is a cash payment.
 In a Chapter 7 bankruptcy, a trustee is unable to take welfare benefits or Social Security benefits to pay creditors.
-However, in Virginia, the amount that an individual receives from Earned Income Credit must be protected or it can be taken to help pay creditors.
+However, in Virginia, the amount that an individual receives from Earned Income Credit must be protected, otherwise, it can be taken to help pay creditors.
 In addition, since there is no specific exemption for Earned Income Credit like there is for a car or the family gun, this benefit must be protected using the Wild Card exemption.
-In Virginia, an individual is limited to $5,000 for their wildcard exemption and $500 for each dependent child and these are life time limits.
-This means that a low income individual in Virginia could be forced to turn over money that the Federal government has given them as a benefit for working.
+In Virginia, an individual is limited to $5,000 for their wildcard exemption and $500 for each dependent child and these are lifetime limits.
+This means that a low-income person filing bankruptcy in Virginia could be forced to turn over money that the Federal government has given them as a benefit for working.

-There are other states that have exemptions for the Earned Income Credit and Virginia's legislature should look at revising the state's exemptions to protect this benefit for those who can least afford to turnover money.
+There are other states that have exemptions for the Earned Income Credit.
+Virginia's legislature should look at revising the state's exemptions to protect this benefit for those who can least afford to turn over money.

 If you are considering filing for bankruptcy and receive Earned Income Credit as part of your tax refunds, you need to seek the assistance of an experienced bankruptcy attorney before you file.
-Contact Hampton Roads Legal Services at 757-320-2010 to schedule a free consultation on how to become debt free without losing your refunds.
+Contact Hampton Roads Legal Services at 757-276-6555 to schedule a free consultation on how to become debt-free without losing your refunds.